THOMASELOVE/500-classes-2023/class05/README.md

     - What happens when the matched sample outcome analysis won't converge?
 3. Matching with (or without) a Propensity Score
 4. Discussion of [OSIA Claims and Scheduling](https://github.com/THOMASELOVE/500-osia-2023/blob/main/claims.md)
+    - Here is the [Google Form](https://bit.ly/500-2023-osia-schedule) for OSIA second reader assignment and presentation scheduling, which we want you to complete by  2023-03-06 at noon.
 5. Rosenbaum, Chapters 1-4
 6. Feinstein's Model for Research Architecture
 7. Extending "Matching" in a few other ways